Breadcrumb

 What is mastitis?

-Mastitis is a breast inflammation usually caused by infection.
-It can happen to any woman, although mastitis is most common during the first 6 months of breastfeeding.
-It can leave a new mother feeling very tired and run-down.
+Mastitis can leave a new mother feeling very tired and run-down.
 Add the illness to the demands of taking care of a newborn, and many women quit breastfeeding altogether.
-But you can continue to nurse your baby.
-In fact, breastfeeding usually helps to clear up infection, and nursing will not harm your baby.
+But you can keep nursing your baby.
+In fact, breastfeeding usually helps to clear up infection.
+Nursing won't harm your baby.

-Although mastitis can be discouraging and painful, it is usually easily cleared up with medicine.
+Mastitis can be discouraging and painful.
+But it is usually easily cleared up with medicine.

 What are the symptoms?